Michael Milken: 2013 SEC investigation

+In February 2013, the SEC announced that they were investigating whether Milken violated his lifetime ban from the securities industry.
+The investigation concerned Milken's allegedly providing investment advice through Guggenheim Partners.
+Since 2011, the SEC had been investigating Guggenheim's relationship with Milken.

+Presidential pardon

 In June 2018, it was reported that some of president Donald Trump's supporters and friends, including Kevin McCarthy, Rupert Murdoch, Sheldon Adelson, Elaine Chao, and Rudy Giuliani, the onetime federal prosecutor whose criminal investigation led to Milken's conviction, were urging the president to pardon Milken.
 Milken's attempts to secure a presidential pardon spanned multiple administrations.

 On February 18, 2020, Trump granted a full pardon to Milken.
 However, his previous trading license which he lost following his conviction still remained void, and he would still have to reapply and obtain a new trading license in order to return to trading securities.